vhffm/ClusterDash-Collector/README.md

 ## Overview

-This is a collection of Python scripts to poll cluster scheduling data from the [Slurm Workload Manager](http://slurm.schedmd.com/) and a [Netatmo](http://netatmo.com) device, and then upload it to on instance of [InfluxDB](https://influxdb.com/).
+This is a collection of Python scripts to poll cluster scheduling data from the [Slurm Workload Manager](http://slurm.schedmd.com/), temperature data from a [Netatmo](http://netatmo.com) device, and then upload it to an instance of [InfluxDB](https://influxdb.com/).

 For example, the [zBox4 Dashboard](https://labs.cheleb.net/grafana/dashboard/db/zbox) uses these scripts.

-## Requirements
+## Usage

 - Execute the scripts on a host that can access Slurm data.
 - Put your InfluxDB access data in the *userpass_influx* file.